Skip to Content

 On Thursday, a marine scientist who dived as a crew member aboard the Titan on its fourth mission last year, testified that the submersible had suffered a platform malfunction just six days before it imploded.

-Steven Ross, who said the Coast Guard did not inspect the Titan in 2021, 2022 or 2023, said the platform malfunction on June 12, which was piloted by Rush, caused the five passengers onboard during that trip to slam into the back of the submersible for at least an hour.
-The dive was aborted, according to Ross, who said no one was injured.
+Steven Ross, who said the Coast Guard did not inspect the Titan in 2021, 2022 or 2023, said the platform malfunction on June 12 caused the five passengers onboard during that trip to slam into the back of the submersible for at least an hour.
+The dive was piloted by Rush and was aborted according to Ross, who said no one was injured.

 Others last week testified that Rush, an aerospace engineer, willingly broke rules while operating an experimental submersible that had not undergone thorough testing in an effort to appeal to wealthy tourists and researchers seeking out deep-sea voyages.